-A total of twenty Mellon Fellows will be selected; successful applicants will be notified in early March 2014.
+A total of twenty Mellon Fellows will be selected; successful applicants will be notified on 25 February 2015.
 Please email Mellon Fellowship Program Director Donna Sy with questions regarding the fellowship program, eligibility, and applications.

 - May I submit a generic "dossier service" recommendation letter?

 We recommend that you ask those providing your recommendations to respond to the prompt provided in the recommendation letter cover sheet.
 If your recommenders are unable to provide a customized recommendation letter, we will accept generic letters, but such letters are less likely to provide strong support for your application.

 - What are you looking for in the writing sample?